JohnEarnest/Decker/docs/decker.md

 Web-Decker and Native-Decker
 ============================
-Decker is available as a native application for OSX, Linux, and Windows.
+Decker is available as a native application for MacOS, Linux, and Windows.
 If you save a deck with a `.html` extension, Decker produces a document that can be opened directly in a web browser- a self-contained "standalone deck".
 This web-based version of Decker can be referred to as "Web-Decker".

 Web-Decker has generally the same tools and functionality as Native-Decker, but the constraints of running in a web browser require many small changes.
 Most importantly: